-You can find many Heuriger around the wine regions of Austria, like Burgerland, Lower Austria, Styria and Carinthia.
+You can find many Heuriger around the wine regions of Austria, like Burgenland, Lower Austria, Styria, and Carinthia.
 Nevertheless, Vienna has a lovely tradition with an incredible number of wineries (like 230) that produce around 1,5 million liters of wine.

-You can walk around the beautiful ”wine district” Döbling where you can find all the vineyards and most of the heuriger of Vienna with an incredible view of the city.
+You can walk around the beautiful ”wine district” Döbling, where you can find all the vineyards and most of the Heuriger of Vienna, has an incredible view of the city.